PaquitoGR/practica-backend-nodejs/README.md

 ```http
 POST /apiv1/ads
 ```
-Adding name, price, ad type and tags for the new item in the POST request.
-Returns the new ad in JSON format.
+Creates a new ad.
 #### Show possible Tags

 ```http
 GET /apiv1/tags
 ```
-Displays all the possible tags of the model "tags" field.
+Returns a object with a list of all the possible tags.

 ## Examples
 Fields in this collection: